yaqiyang/IIS.Administration/README.md

 Documentation is available at https://docs.microsoft.com/en-us/IIS-Administration

 ### Installation: ###
+* Must first remove preview builds of .Net Core.
+The service does not work with preview builds of .Net Core.
+* Must remove previously installed versions of IIS Administration.
+* Repair does not work.
+Must do a full uninstall/re-install.
+* If errors occurred during installation, manually remove folder C:\Program Files\IIS Administration and Windows service "Microsoft IIS Administration".
+* If you don't have permissions for the APIs, add yourself to user group "IIS Administration API Owners" on the hosting machine.
 * Supports 64 bit Windows Server 2008 R2 and above

-The latest installer can be obtained from https://manage.iis.net/get.
+The latest installer can be obtained from https://iis-manage.azurewebsites.net/get.
 The installer will automatically download and install all dependencies.

 ### Nano Server Installation: ###
 There is a blog post to get up and running on Nano Server located at https://blogs.iis.net/adminapi/microsoft-iis-administration-on-nano-server.